October 10, 2024

 The End of the Ordeal In Site

-End of the Paddle
+End Of The Paddle

 We were nearing the end of the last portage, and we could see Birch lake.
 We all had a boost of energy seeing that beautiful shore, and it meant sweet relief.
 It was almost over.
 However, during one of the last times we picked him up, not everyone on my side lifted at the same time.
 II felt both muscles in my arms snap.
 I went, “Aaah!
 Put him down!”